Disparity Impact Statement Guidance

-The following resources can be used as references and guidance when preparing the new DIS for each grant program type: services, infrastructure, and training and technical assistance.
+The following resources can be used as references and guidance when preparing the DIS for each grant program type: services, capacity-building, and training and technical assistance.

 Content requirements and submission date(s) may be found in the Notice of Award (NOA).
 For grant specific or additional guidance, contact your Government Project Officer (GPO) identified within the Contracts section of the NOA.

 Developing a Disparity Impact Statement

 - Disparity Impact Statement Worksheet (PDF | 294 KB)